sm18lr88/OpenAI_TTS_GUI/README.md

 - [X] Improve text box, or upgrade GUI framework.
 - [ ] Correct price estimate when chunking.
 - [ ] Improve the chunking and concatenating process, and maybe give users some options.
+- [ ] Bundle into an .exe - currently having issues with including the tiktoken library.

 ## Support